tobiasdalhof/tobiasdalhof/README.md

 ## Hi there 👋

-I'm currently working on [@delm-app](https://github.com/delm-app) full-time.
+I'm building [@delm-app](https://github.com/delm-app).
 Below are some of my favorite dev tools:

 ### Languages